The Process of Becoming a Retained Firefighter

 - From this panel persons are asked to carry out a medical and a physical test.

-- If successful at these tests a person is sent on a Two Week Firefighter Recruit Induction Course.
+- If successful at these tests a person is sent on a Three Week Firefighter Recruit Induction Course.
 Once this is successfully completed the new Firefighter is given an alerter and will then attend fires with the remainder of the crew.

 - The new Firefighter is usually sent on a Breathing Apparatus Course within a year of joining the Fire Service, this must be successfully passed.